aaronnorby/reduction/README.md

 hot-loaders and doesn't configure the dev server.
 Basically, it's stripped down to just build and get out of the way.
 Use this with the command `npm run prod`.

+Included is a configuration for `DefinePlugin` to make sure that `process.env.NODE_ENV` is set to `'production'` so that we can conditionally render Redux DevTools and take it out when we're in production.

+## `src/store/`

+This directory contains `configureStore.js`, `configureStore.dev.js`, and
+`configureStore.prod.js`.
+The job of `configureStore.js` is only to conditionally load one of the other two, depending on when `process.env.NODE_ENV` is set to `production`.

+Then, `configureStore.dev.js` creates a store that's bundled with Redux DevTools (which we configure and export in `containers/DevTools.jsx`) and exports the resulting store-generating function so it can be used by our index file to produce a store instance and pass it to our Provider.

+`configureStore.prod.js` renders our normal store without DevTools.

+In both cases, I've also included a store with Thunk middleware so that this app will be ready to go with async actions in the action creators (in `actions/index.jsx`), which requires Thunk middleware so that an action creator can return a function rather than an object as it normally would.

 ## `src/index.jsx`

 This functions as the main entry point for the app.
-It is also where the store is created from our reducers and some middleware.
-In a larger app where you might have multiple reducers combined, you would likely make a store-creating function in a different file and then import it here.
-I've also included a store with Thunk middleware so that this app will be ready to go with async actions in the action creators (in `actions/index.jsx`), which requires Thunk middleware so that an action creator can return a function rather than an object as it normally would.
+It renders whichever root component is exported from `RootIndex`, uses the `configureStore` function to create our store, and passes that as a prop to the root component.

+## `src/root*.jsx`

+The file `rootIndex.jsx` conditionally loads our root component, either one with DevTools included or without it, depending on our environment.
+This is then consumed by our main `index.jsx`.

+The file `root.dev.jsx` creates a root component with a Redux Provider that bundles in our DevTools component. `rood.prod.jsx` is the same but leaves out the DevTools for production environments.

+## `src/containers/DevTools.jsx`

+Configures and exports a Redux DevTools component.
+It uses two basic monitors, `DockMonitor` and `LogMonitor` to keep track of state and actions and display them in a dock laid over our app.

+## `src/utils/showDevTools.js`

+This utility isn't being used, but it can be used to put the DevTools component into a popup window instead of rendering it in our app.
+If this is preferred, it only has to be called from inside `index.jsx`.
+Although it's not being used as the app is currently configured, I'm including it in case my preferences change.

 ## `src/actions/index.jsx`